 Green Citizens Workshop at Bangalore

-Waste Segregation at the source is one of the foremost steps in waste management which allows better disposal of waste and facilitates recycling and reuse in more systematic manner.
-Although in apartments usually solid waste management(SWM) committee takes care of proper segregation task by disseminating information to the households and housekeeping staffs through pamphlets, meetings and putting fine on defaulters but in nearby areas which comprised of houses of maids who works in these apartments have scant knowledge about the waste segregation.
+Waste Segregation at the source is one of the foremost steps in waste management.
+It allows for a better disposal of waste and for recycling facilities to reuse in more systematic manner.
+Usually, solid waste management(SWM) committees take care of proper segregation tasks by disseminating information to the households and housekeeping staffs through pamphlets, meetings and putting fine on defaulters.
+However, in nearby areas, maids who work in these apartments have scant knowledge about waste segregation.

 On 22 May 2017, Akanksha from Bangalore team of Earth5R conducted a workshop for Kalena Agrahara area residents on Bannerghatta Road, Bangalore.

 By keeping in mind the local language of the community Akanksha presented the program in Kannada.
-She explained the households about the reason behind the separation of waste and how they can convert their wet waste into compost.
-She educated the residents on waste segregation by conducting practical demo for better learning experience.
-Akanksha segregated their current waste of the day and asked them to do the same afterwards.
+She explained to the households about the reason behind the separation of waste and how they can convert their wet waste into compost.
+She educated the residents on waste segregation by conducting a practical demo for a better learning experience.
+Akanksha segregated their current waste of the day and asked them to do the same afterward.

 An Important Observation: